doublec/bitcoin-pool/readme.txt

 	just use -gpu without =X it will pick the device with the max GFlops.

 -aggression=X
-	Specifies how many hashes (2^X) per kernel thread will be calculated.
+	Specifies how many hashes (2^(X-1)) per kernel thread will be calculated.
-	Default is 6.
+	The default is 6.
 It starts at 1 and goes to 32, with each successive number meaning double the number of hashes.
 Sane values are 1 to 12 or maybe 14 if you have some super card.

 -gpugrid=X
 	Specifies what the grid size of the kernel should be.
 Useful for fine tuning